 Madden 22 Release Date & Features: 10 Things to Know

-We don’t have an official Madden 22 release date yet, but that should change in a few weeks when EA makes its annual announcements.
+We don’t have an official Madden 22 release date yet, but that should change in a few weeks when EA makes its annual announcement.

 EA is currently working on two new football games.
-One is EA College Football though its release is likely a couple of years away.
-The other is Madden 22, the next installment in the long-running Madden series, and a game that’s due out later this year.
+One is EA College Football though that release is likely a couple of years away.
+The other is Madden 22, the next installment in the long-running Madden series, and a game that’s due out for consoles and PC later this year.

 We don’t have any official news yet and it will likely be weeks before EA’s ready to showcase the game for current and last-gen platforms.

-It’s early, but a lot of gamers are already wondering about the Madden 22 release date, launch date, features, prices, and more.
+It’s early, but a lot of gamers are already wondering about the Madden 22 release date, launch date, cover athlete, features, prices, and more.

 In this guide we’ll outline what we currently know based on leaked information, traditions, and our own expectations.

 - Madden 22 Launch Date